 Scatter books everywhere for impromptu sessions so that a book is always within arm’s reach anywhere in your home.
 (It’s one of the few things I don’t mind cluttering our space.)

 To further instill a habit of reading, incorporate it into your routine.
 Reading before naps and bedtimes ensures that your child knows reading is part of his life.
-Start now so he’s eager, not resistant, to reading.
+Start now so she’s eager, not resistant, to reading.

 2. Praise effort, not innate ability